-Synthesis of 2019 Mitigation Outcomes
+Synthesis of 2020 Mitigation Outcomes

-Montana has achieved its goal of balancing conservation with development.
-Montana met is mitigation specific habitat-based objectives in 2019.
-On a statewide basis, the total number of credits created exceeds the total number of debits.
-After subtracting the total number of debits from the total number of credits, there is a surplus credit balance of 1,466,316.49 as of December 31, 2019.
-A surplus exists in three out of four individual Service Areas, with a deficit of 4,853.92 documented in the North Central Service Area.
-This deficit will be overcome as soon as the remaining 2016 Stewardship Account grant, which is located in the North Central Service Area, closes in 2020.
+In 2019, Montana achieved its goal of balancing conservation with development on a statewide basis and in three of four Service Areas.
+Between January 1, 2020 and December 31, 2020, Montana did not meet is mitigation specific habitat-based objectives in two of the four Service Areas.
+The North Central and Southeastern Service Areas generated fewer credits than debits for 2020.
+However, on a statewide basis for both 2019 and 2020, the total number of credits created exceeds the total number of debits.
+After subtracting the total number of debits from the total number of credits for both years combined, there is a surplus credit balance of 1,433,246.50 as of December 31, 2020.
+Taking into account both 2019 and 2020, a surplus exists in three out of four individual Service Areas, with a deficit of 197,032.37 credits documented in the North Central Service Area.
+See Table 18.

-With the adoption of final administrative rules, all contributions to the Stewardship Account in 2019 and thereafter should be allocated towards Stewardship Account grants to offset the impacts for which the contributions were made.
-The timing of subsequent grant cycles will be determined by when developers make their contributions and how fast the Account balance is replenished after the 2019 grant award funds are transferred to close those projects.
+All contributions to the Stewardship Account should be allocated towards Stewardship Account grants to offset the impacts for which the contributions were made.
+The timing of subsequent grant cycles will be determined by when developers make their contributions and how fast the Account balance is replenished after the 2020 grant award funds are transferred to close those projects.